 When your six or eight-week appointment comes around, your partner may be excited to jump back into the sack.
 But if you just had a baby, sex and intimacy may be the furthest thing from your mind.
 You may be adjusting to your new identity as someone’s mother.
 Breastfeeding can dry you up, not to mention touch you out.
 You may feel your body doesn’t belong to you.
 Worse, if sex is painful the first time (which it often is), it can be scary to try again.

 If you’re reading this, I’m guessing you might recognize some of these feelings.
 If you’re just as ready to have sex again as your partner is, you go, mama!
-For those on a longer path back to intimacy, here are a few ways to ease back in and help reignite the spark after baby.
+For those on a longer path back to intimacy, here are six ways to ease back in and help reignite the spark in your relationship after having a baby.

 I wasn’t remotely interested in sex until I stopped breastfeeding.
 Whether it was the dryness or the overstimulation of having someone attached to me for hours a day, I was not into it.
 Then, when I weaned my baby, my boobs seemed to wither to a smaller and weirder shape.
 I did not like them.
 I did not like the way my body looked naked.
 And I did not feel sexy.